 iPrimus (we, us, our) comprises Primus Telecommunications Pty Ltd (trading as iPrimus). iPrimus is a member of the Vocus Group, being wholly owned subsidiaries of Vocus Group Ltd (ABN 96 084 115 499) of Level 10, 452 Flinders Street Melbourne Victoria 3000

-iPrimus is required to comply with the Privacy Act 1988 (Cth) and is bound by the Australian Privacy Principles (‘APPs’) set out in that Act.
+We are required to comply with the Privacy Act 1988 (Cth) and are bound by the Australian Privacy Principles (‘APPs’) set out in that Act.
 The APPs establish minimum standards for the collection, use, disclosure and handling of personal information.
-They apply to personal information in any form, including electronic and digital form.
-The APPs can be accessed at the website of the office of the Australian Information Commissioner: www.privacy.gov.au.
+They apply to personal information in any form, including written, verbal and digital form.
+The APPs can be accessed at the website of the office of the Australian Information Commissioner: www.oaic.gov.au

-- 'Privacy Law' refers to any legislative or other legal requirement that applies to iPrimus’ collection, use, disclosure or handling of personal information.
+- 'Privacy Law' refers to any legislative or other legal requirement that applies to our collection, use, disclosure or handling of personal information.

 - 'Personal information' means information or an opinion about an identified individual or an individual who is reasonably identifiable, whether the information or opinion is true or not and whether the information or opinion is recorded in material form or not.
 Personal information includes sensitive information.